jpmena/Fintual_challenge/SOLUTION.md

 ### Key Decisions

-1. Use of Builder Pattern:
+1. Use of builder pattern:
    - Chosen for better object construction.
    - Enables future extensibility.
    - Improves code readability.
    - Enforces validation during construction.

-2. Project Structure:
+2. Project structure:
    - Modular approach with separate concerns.
    - Clear separation of models and services.
    - Easy to extend and maintain.